kirby-deprecated-plugins/kirby-time-cache/readme.md

 The only thing you need to use is the `partial::cache($filename, $callback, $expire = null)` function.

-- The first argument is the filename.
-By default it will be renamed to a hashed md5 filename.
-- The second argument is a function callback.
-Inside it, place the slow code that you want to cache.
-- The third argument is optional.
-It's an expire time that will override the default option.

 Everything within the callback function will be cached.
 When it reaches the expire time, it will run again and recached.

 ### Basic